swyxio/swyxdotio/content/writing/technical/svelte/svelte-why.md

 ## Because I Can

 I do have the privilege that I am secure in my React knowledge, so I don't have to prove myself to feed myself.
 I do have free time because I don't have dependents.
-So being able to do this is absolutely a privilege.
+So being able to do this is absolutely a privilege, about on par with using free time to play Fortnite or follow sports.

 However I've also been challenged, at React meetups, on why I spend time on non React things.
 I strongly object to this view.
 I would assert that a React developer who only knows React will not understand React as well as someone who has come from, or knows well, other frameworks.